 Pamela McDermott is Director of Choral Activities at Longwood University and choir director at Farmville United Methodist Church.
 She holds a DMA in Choral Conducting and is active as a clinician, conductor, and chorus master.
-She is a member of NAfME, NCCO, and is President for the Virginia Chapter of the American Choral Directors Association.
+She is a member of NAfME, NCCO, and is past President for the Virginia Chapter of the American Choral Directors Association.
 She lives with her husband, Mike, in Hampden-Sydney and has twin daughters, Rachael and Amanda.

 Kyle Nielson, tenor